Any Gun Can Play Review

 The bounty hunter (Hilton) accidentally witnesses a train robbery, masterminded by the fourth outlaw he was trailing, a Mexican bandit called Monetero (Roland).
 The gang members fall out among themselves and the bounty hunter starts having second thoughts about killing Monetero.
 Instead of killing him, he saves his life when he’s arrested by the army, in the hope that the man will lead him to the stash of gold that was stolen during the robbery.
 They're joined by a treacherous bank employee (Byrnes) who is in possession of a part of the medallion that reveals the whereabouts of the treasure.

-Occasionally sliding off into silliness, the film remains enjoyable throughout, due to some great visual moments and excellent performances by the three leads.
+Things occasionally slide off into silliness, but the movie remains enjoyable due to some great visual moments and excellent performances by the three leads.
 The part-of the ever-smiling, nearly immoral adventurer/bounty hunter fits Hilton like a glove and would provide him with a model for most of his later westerns.
 Roland turns in a fine, laconic performance as the sophisticated Mexican bandit and television actor Byrnes is a pleasant surprise as the white collar criminal with a fifties forelock.
 The original story was written by Romolo Guerrieri (Enzo G. Castellari’s uncle) but Enzo and his co-author Tito Carpi spiced the screenplay with a strong dose of irony and some slapstick.
 According to Enzo this movie marks the beginning of the comedy spaghetti – long before Barboni invented the Trinity formula (*2).
 It wasn’t really the first comedy western made in Italy, but he might still have a point: the slapstick elements are new and it seems likely that Enzo Barboni and the duo Hill & Spencer had this movie in mind when developing the Trinity formula.

 - 1) Apparently the magnificent Italian title (which reads as I go, I’ll kill (him) and I’ll return) was taken from a line spoken by Tuco in the Italian language version.
 See: Marco Giusti, Dizionario Del Western All'Italiana, and: Kevin Grant, Any Gun Can Play, p.
 85. Kevin clearly preferred the English title ...